 This influx brings more home buyers into the Washington real estate market, which in turn puts upward pressure on home prices.
 Especially at a time when housing inventory is limited.

-The most recent Millennial Tracker™ report from mortgage software company Ellie Mae published new findings that are noteworthy.
-Among other things, the report showed that the average time to close a loan for millennial borrowers was 43 days in May 2020, up from 40 in April.
-(But this can vary due to a number of factors.)
+According to the Millennial Tracker™ report from mortgage software company Ellie Mae, the average time to close a loan for millennial borrowers was 43 days.
+It should be noted, however, that this can vary due to a number of factors.